learnpoint/learnpoint-site/README.md

 ## How to: Write Help Pages

-* Write primarily for staff and teachers, but, as much as possible, try to make help pages applicable to any role.
+* Write primarily for staff and teachers (not students), but, as much as possible, try to make help pages applicable to any role.
 * Use clear but compact language.
 Write: *"Klicka på `Spara`"* rather than: *"Klicka på knappen `Spara`"*.
-* Put labels for links and buttons in code tags (or backticks if using markdown).
+* Wrap labels for links and buttons in code tags (or backticks if using markdown).
 * Assets (like screenshots) should be stored in a folder named `_assets` next to the page.
 * When painting arrows and indicators on a screenshot, use the orange color `#FF7B00`.
-* For now, help pages are only written in swedish.
+* Help pages are typically only written in swedish (see Language above).
 Add the `<!-- only-in-swedish.html -->` include immediately after the `h1` element.
 * `<title>`, `<meta name="description" ... >` and `alt` attributes should be written in swedish.